deepskystacker/DSS/Installers/README.txt

 9. Change compression of TIFF format master files to use PKZIP Deflate instead of no compression.

+10. Change default compression for saving images to PKZIP Deflate (was NONE).

 Welcome to DeepSkyStacker 5.1.3
 ===============================